 Under the Gas Act and the Electricity Act, both the investor and the seller are responsible for notifying the transaction.
-Under the Telecommunications Act, only the party acquiring relevant influence in the telecommunications sector is responsible for the notification.
+Under the Telecommunications Act, only the party acquiring relevant influence in the telecommunications sector is responsible for the partification.

-Under the ISB, both the investor and the target company are responsible for the notification of the transaction.
+Under the Vifo Act, both the investor and the target company are responsible for the notification of the transaction.
 The investor, however, cannot be held responsible for a failure to notify the transaction where it could not have known that a notification was required (for example, as a result of confidentiality constraints on the target company).
 In such cases, only the target company is responsible for the notification of the transaction.

-3.6 Can the parties to the transaction engage in advance consultations with the authorities and ask for formal or informal guidance as to whether the authorities would object to the transaction?
+3.6 Can the parties to the transaction engage in advance consultations with the authorities and ask for formal or informal guidance (e.g. whether a mandatory notification is required, or whether the authority would object to the transaction)?

-Informal guidance is not explicitly provided for under the Gas Act, Electricity Act and Telecommunications Act, but Dutch authorities are usually willing to speak with companies informally.
-It is possible to discuss a case, regardless of the general or sector-specific regime, in advance with the Dutch Investment Review Agency (Bureau Toetsing Investeringen, the "BTF") on an informal basis.
+Informal guidance is not explicitly provided for under the Gas Act, Electricity Act and Telecommunications Act; however, Dutch authorities are usually willing to speak with companies informally.
+It is possible to discuss a case, regardless of the general or sector-specific regime, in advance with the BTI on an informal basis.
 It is not expected that the authorities will provide their objections to any transaction upfront.

-Under the ISB, the BTI will provide further guidance on the scope of the ISB as soon as possible.
-Where appropriate, information on the scope of the ISB will be provided in a manual.
+Under the Vifo Act, the BTI will provide further guidance on the scope of the Vifo Act as soon as possible.
+Where appropriate, information on the scope of the Vifo Act will be provided in a manual.

-3.7 What type of information do parties to a transaction have to provide as part of their filing?
+3.7 What type of information do parties to a transaction have to provide as part of their notification?

-According to the Regulation for notification of changes of

-control of the Electricity Act 1998 and the Gas Act, a notification must contain information covering:
+According to the Regulation for notification of changes of control of the Electricity Act 1998 and the Gas Act, a notification must contain information covering: